nixlim/zetmem/docs/infrastructure/docker-setup.md

 ## Overview

-This guide provides detailed information about the Docker configuration for the A-MEM MCP Server, including the multi-stage build process, service orchestration, and optimization techniques.
+This guide provides detailed information about the Docker configuration for the ZetMem MCP Server, including the multi-stage build process, service orchestration, and optimization techniques.

 ## Docker Architecture

 ### Multi-Stage Build Process

-The A-MEM server uses a multi-stage Docker build to optimize the final image size:
+The ZetMem server uses a multi-stage Docker build to optimize the final image size:

 ```dockerfile
 # Stage 1: Builder